dotnet/csharpstandard/standard/expressions.md

 - In an *argument_list* the inferred type of a declaration expression is the declared type of the corresponding parameter.
 - In a *tuple_expression* on the left hand side of an assignment, the inferred type of a declaration expression is the type of the corresponding tuple element on the right hand side of the assignment.

 A declaration expression with the identifier `_` is a discard (§discards-new-clause), and does not introduce a name for the variable.
-A declaration expression with an identifier other than `_` introduces that name into the enclosing local variable declaration space.
+A declaration expression with an identifier other than `_` introduces that name into the enclosing local variable declaration space ([§11.7.19]()).

 ## 11.16 Conditional operator